 |$50,000/mo||$30,000/mo ($20,000/mo)||$10,000/mo ($40,000/mo)|

 See your estimated savings.
 Input your own number:

 |AWS Bill / On-Demand||Reserved (40% savings)||Spot (80% savings)|

 As crazy as spot instances might sound, it’s a blessing in disguise.
 I’ll explain.

 When I discovered spot instances, I experienced a similar epiphany as when I ran into AutoScaling.
 I thought to myself many years ago:

 “Well, that sounds dandy, but this sucks.
 I now need to worry about making sure that my servers can be replaced at any time and are always highly available due to AutoScaling up and down.”

 “We must worry about making servers highly available.”

 But shouldn’t we strive to make the servers highly available regardless?
-The answer is, of course, we should.
-In the moment of trying to ship features or getting other tasks done, we cheat.
+The answer is: of course we should.
+In the moment of trying to ship features or getting other tasks done, we take shortcuts.
 We all do it.
 It’s an understandable situation.